 Where can I get more information behind a specific reporting metric?

 Please first refer to the appendix of your report for a list of definitions.
-If you would like more information, please contact Ruth Mensch at email@example.com.
+If you would like more information, please contact Judith Harris at firstname.lastname@example.org.